Top Feasible-Arm Subset Identification in Constrained Multi-Armed Bandit with Limited Budget: Abstract

 \section{Abstract}

-This note studies a simple algorithm, called ``constrained successive accept or reject (CSAR)," for solving the problem of identifying the set of the top feasible-arms in constrained multi-armed bandit with an emphasis on its performance analysis.
-An upper bound on the probability of incorrect identification by CSAR is established where the bound depends on the problem complexity and the size of the arm set.
-It converges to zero exponentially fast in the time-horizon as it goes to infinity.
+We present an algorithm, ``constrained successive accept or reject (CSAR)," for the problem of identifying the subset of top feasible-arms from a given finite set of arms with the limited sampling-budget equal to a given time-horizon when the sequential dynamics of the arms follows the model of a constrained multi-armed bandit.
+We provide a finite-time upper bound on the probability of the incorrect identification by CSAR that converges to zero with an exponential rate in the sampling-budget.